 “When I decided to make this album, I was coming out of a really dark time in my life,” she says thoughtfully.
 “I had been managing my own career for a year-and-a-half and I don’t know if it was low self-esteem or what was going on with me, but I knew that I just needed to stop.
 I needed to unpack and distil my life a bit and get back to making music.

-Songs for the album were written in England, Kenya, Santiago, Chile and what seems like everywhere else in between, and was eventually recorded with the help of Grammy Award-winning producer John Congleton (St. Vincent, Explosions in the Sky, Blondie, Erykah Badu, Franz Ferdinand, etc.) while Furtado was living at the Belmont Hotel in Dallas, and working out of Congleton’s converted funeral home studio Elmwood Recording.
+Songs for the album were written in England, Kenya, Santiago, Chile and what seems like everywhere else in between, and were eventually recorded with the help of Grammy Award-winning producer John Congleton (St. Vincent, Explosions in the Sky, Blondie, Erykah Badu, Franz Ferdinand, etc.) while Furtado was living at the Belmont Hotel in Dallas, and working out of Congleton’s converted funeral home studio, Elmwood Recording.